Daily focus:Tencent Holdings (700)

-Hong Kong Stock Connect recorded a net outflow of HK$3.19bn on Monday, with Alibaba (9988) receiving the largest net inflow of HK$3.03bn, followed by Meituan (3690).
-On the other hand, Tracker Fund of Hong Kong (2800) recorded the largest net outflow of HK$4.64bn, followed by Xiaomi Corporation (1810).
+Hong Kong Stock Connect saw a net outflow of HK$3.5 billion on Thursday, with Alibaba (9988) experiencing the largest net inflow at HK$1.37 billion, followed by Xiaomi Group (1810).
+On the other hand, the Tracker Fund of Hong Kong (2800) recorded the largest net outflow at HK$6.23 billion, followed by the Hang Seng China Enterprises Index (2828).

 Source: KGI Investment Products and Solutions Department